jasmineuchil/RedisPython/README.md

 ### RedisPython

 The Python interface to the Redis key-value store.
+Redis is a popular key-value data store known for its speed and flexibility.
+In this, I described some of the more commonly discussed Redis features with python to get our hands on the essence of Redis.
 Here we are using Redis as a Publisher/Subscriber platform.
 In this pattern, publishers can issue messages to any number of subscribers on a channel.

 ## Steps to deploy the Redis Application on OpenShift Container Platform